innolitics/rdm/rdm/base/software_plan.md

 {% block purpose %}
 # Purpose

-Engineering is about optimizing.
-To do it one must first know what is being optimized.

-Some students go to school because they need the degree to get a job.
-These students optimize their actions to get the best grades for the least amount of work.
-The best students go to school to learn, and while they often try to get good grades, they optimize their actions so as to learn as much as they can.

-Likewise, some companies follow regulations to get certified to sell their products.
-They optimize everything they do to get past the regulators at the lowest cost.
-The best companies follow the regulations in order to make the products safer and better, and while they are careful to fulfill the relevant regulations, they optimize their regulatory process to make their products as safe and useful as is feasible.

-This document describes a set of processes which will be used during the development and maintenance of {{ system.project_name }}.
-It is written primarily for software developers, and it should contain all of the context for a new developer to understand and work within the processes described.
+This document describes a set of activities which will be used during the development and maintenance of {{ system.project_name }}.
+It is written primarily for software developers.

 {{ system.project_name }} is assigned a Class {{ system.safety_class }} software safety class, which means {% if system.safety_class == "A" %}no injury or damage to health{% elif system.safety_class == "B" %}non-serious injury{% else %}death or serious injury{% endif %} could occur if the software fails{% if system.auditor_notes %} [4.3.a]{% endif %}.

-The primary purpose of this document is to help developers ensure {{ system.project_name }} is safe and useful.
+The primary purpose of this document is to help developers ensure {{ system.project_name }} is safe and useful while also allowing developers to be productive.
 The secondary purpose is to comply with {{ system.standard }}.
 {%- if system.auditor_notes %}

 [In order to assist auditors and regulators, we have included section references to {{ system.standard }} as well as occasional comments throughout this document.
 These references and comments are always placed inside square brackets, and they are not present in the software-developer version of the document.
 Other than these comments, the software-developer version is identical to the auditor version of this document.]{% endif %}